 State law governs child custody decisions.
 All states have their own laws and their own legal systems, so child custody laws do vary.
 However, there are more similarities than differences.
-Courts can award joint or sole custody; will often consider the wishes of the child; and will ensure that custody, spousal and child support, and marital property divisions following a divorce account for the needs of children.
-Here’s a brief summary of child custody laws in South Dakota.
+Courts can award joint or sole custody; will often consider the wishes of the child; and will ensure that custody, spousal, and child support following a divorce account for the needs of the children.

 South Dakota Child Custody Laws

 There are some other notable provisions relating to custody as well.
 Grandparents can have a right to visit grandchildren so long as there's no interference in a parent-child relationship and it's in the child's best interests.
-South Dakota has also adopted the Uniform Child Custody Jurisdiction Act, an interstate accord requiring states to recognize custody decisions made in other states.
+South Dakota has also adopted the Uniform Child Custody Jurisdiction and Enforcement Act, an interstate accord requiring states to recognize custody decisions made in other states.

-Year Uniform Child Custory Act Adopted
+Year Uniform Child Custody Jurisdiction and Enforcement Act Adopted

 Joint Custody an Option?